hardyoyo/RodmanPottingerCookbook/recipes/PumpkinPieWithPecanOatCrust.md

 mixture.
 If your pumpkin puree is firm and grainy, add this filling into a food processor and whirl it until smooth.
 You might need to add a bit more milk if the pumpkin was really dense.
 Pour the filling into the baked crust and smooth smooth it out.
 Bake, uncovered, at 350°F for 37-45 minutes until the pie is semi-firm, but still a bit soft.
 Watch the crust and cover with foil if necessary.
-It should be nice and golden at around 40 minutes, but not burned.
+It should be nice and golden at around 40 minutes.
-Cool the pie for 2 hours on a cooling rack and then cover with foil and transfer to the fridge to let it set overnight.
+Cool the pie for 2 hours and then cover with foil and transfer to the fridge to set overnight.
 Serve the pie straight from the fridge.
 NOTE: to make the oat flour, add 1/2 C and 1/3 C of rolled oats into a blender.
 Blend on high until a fine flour forms.
-\label{pumpkin-pie-with-pecan-oat-crust}